Chart Color Schemes

 Concord West has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 32 projects that may affect the region.
-Notable projects include Sydney Metro West from Westmead to The Bays, Carter Street Precinct Primary School, Parramatta Road Corridor Urban Transformation Strategy at Concord West, and Canopy Concord West.
-Relevant projects are listed below.
+The performance of an area can be significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 32 such projects that are expected to impact the area.
+Notable projects include Sydney Metro West from Westmead to The Bays, Carter Street Precinct Primary School, Parramatta Road Corridor Urban Transformation Strategy - Concord West, and Canopy Concord West.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.